Skip to main content

 But the far better approach is to avoid the problem entirely.
 If you transfer your home into a trust, make sure the trust — not you personally — is the named insured on the insurance policy.
 This one step ensures that the full value of the property is insured, and that the trust can distribute the proceeds to all beneficiaries after a loss.

 If you are already facing a claim where insurable interest is at issue, you need professional help.
 The valuation is complex, the stakes are high, and the insurance company will be working hard to minimize the value of your interest.
-A licensed public adjuster or an insurance coverage attorney can review your situation and fight for the maximum recovery.
+A licensed Public Adjuster or an insurance coverage attorney can review your situation and fight for the maximum recovery.
 See also our article on what happens to insurance when the policyholder dies, which covers related issues with trust ownership and the policy’s death clause.

 Need Help With Your Claim?

-If your insurer is giving you trouble, a licensed Public Adjuster can review your file and represent you in negotiations — at no upfront cost.
+A licensed Public Adjuster can review your file and represent you in negotiations — at no upfront cost.